maur8ino/react-timetable/README.md

 ### What it is? ###

-A calendar/scheduler/timetable widget written in React highly influenced by fullcalendar jQuery plugin
+A calendar/scheduler/timetable widget written in React highly influenced by fullcalendar jQuery plugin.